-If using an array, the array must be passed by reference in
+If using an array, the array must be passed by reference in the parameter list.

-the parameter list.
+the parameter ma

-(required) Users to forward alert to.
-For forwarding as an alert or as a mail message (when the type parameter is A or

-37 June 2015 M), the input parameter can specify one or more users, and/or mail groups.
+[.]users: (required) Users to forward alert to.
+For forwarding as an alert or as a mail message (when the type parameter is A or M), the input parameter can specify one or more users, and/or mail groups.
 For users, specify by IEN (in the NEW PERSON file [#200]).
 You do not need to precede the user's IEN with an accent grave (').
 For mail groups, specify in format G.MAILGROUP.